BY MICHAEL WYNSCHENK, CEO of HUNTER COMMUNICATIONS

 But there is hope.
 Many people in Oregon may be unaware that there is a lot of money on the table to provide faster internet at a lower price.

-Much of the money will come from the recently passed national Infrastructure Bill that will help fund faster internet, especially in rural communities.
+Much of the money will come from the recently passed National Infrastructure Bill that will help fund faster internet, especially in rural communities.
 This bill will help enable state, county, and local leaders in Oregon to determine the best way to fix the internet speed gap in our communities.

 1. Public-Private Partnerships